WM-SEMERU/code-rationales/README.md

 The accumulative probability on concepts per dataset.
 We observe that datasets with Docstring (DC) grow faster that the ones with only source code (Signature (SG) and Body (BD)).
 ![Distribution](results_analysis/rq1_exploratory_analysis/code_completion/captures/distributions/sc/level_0_rationales_distributions.jpg)

-The size of focal methods used in our analysis in blue distribution labeled method 0 and the linked focal test method in the orange distribution labeled method 1
+The following figure shows thhe size of focal methods (in blue)  and focal test methods (in orange) used in our analysis.
+The average size of a focal method in terms of tokens is between $10^2$ and $10^3$ on avergage.
+Meanwhile a focal test method has on average $10^2$ tokens.
+This is expected since a method use to be larger that the linked test.
+The testbed has 1-1 relation on the number of tests and methods therefore the distributions have similar shape.

 ![test-generation-method-size](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq1_exploratory_analysis/test_generation/captures/1_focal_method_size.png)
 ---------